dylanleclair/word-games/README.md

 I now face the task of getting rid of it all and replacing it with a runtime anagram-list generator instead.

-While this hurts the memory for a teensy bit (loading large wordlists can take a chunk of memory), once it has the wordlist it needs, the massive wordlist can be tossed into the trash.
+While this hurts the memory for a teensy bit (loading large wordlists can take a chunk of memory), once it has the wordlist it needs, the massive wordlist can be tossed into the trash and overall the program is still pretty lightweight.

 ### 2. What needed to be improved?
 That is, what “bad code smell” was detected?
 Use the terminology found in the Fowler text.

-The bad code smell I have here is speculative generality.
+The bad code smell I have here is **speculative generality**.
 I added code for future expansion, but if I’m being honest with myself, the feature is a lot more trouble to implement then it seems to be worth (at least given the time I have to finish this assignment!)

 ### 3. What refactoring was applied?
 What steps did you follow?
 Use the terminology and mechanics outlined in the Fowler text.

 I completely gutted all the file I/O code used to generate and toy with word lists, and replaced them with runtime alternatives.

-I also had to change how generateAnagramsWordsets worked to only generate a single wordset.
+I also had to change how generateAnagramsWordsets worked to only generate a single wordset (using the **rename method**).

 Both of the above changes were committed on (SHA: 5653357).
 Sorry I didn't break it up, but I ended up changing more than I anticipated.

-As I was updating the class however, I realized I was using a long list of parameters in some of my functions.
+As I was updating the class however, I realized I was using a **long list of parameters** in some of my functions.

 To solve this problem pre-emptively, I created an inline Parameters class, and used it to send minlength, maxlength and target all in one go.
 This fits under **introducing a parameter object**.